aws-samples/aws-lambda-manage-rds-connections/README.md

     1. ```bash
         pip install pymysql --target .
         ```
-4. Zip the contents of the /code/lib sub directory and name the zip file as 'LambdaRDSLayer.zip'.
-This will form the Lambda Layer which we shall deploy with the SAM template.

-5. Create a S3 bucket for deployment (note: use the same region throughout the following steps, I have used us-west-2, you can replace it with the region of your choice.
+4. Create a S3 bucket for deployment (note: use the same region throughout the following steps, I have used us-west-2, you can replace it with the region of your choice.
 Refer to the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) for service availability.)
     1. ```bash
         aws s3 mb s3://rds-lambda-demo-2018-us-west-2 --region us-west-2
         ```

-6. Upload the LambdaRDSLayer.zip file to the newly created S3 bucket.
-    1. ```bash
-        aws s3 cp LambdaRDSLayer.zip s3://rds-lambda-demo-2018-us-west-2/LambdaRDSLayer/ --region us-west-2
-        ```

-7. Navigate to the /code/source sub directory.
+5. Navigate to the /code/source sub directory.
 Package the contents and prepare deployment package using the following command
     1. ```bash
         aws cloudformation package --template-file LambdaRDS_Demo.yaml --output-template-file LambdaRDS_Demo_output.yaml --s3-bucket rds-lambda-demo-2018-us-west-2 --region us-west-2
         ```
-8. Replace the placeholders in the below command with username, password and dbname, and deploy the package:
+6. The SAM template will also create a new MySQL RDS instance and auto-populate it with some test data.
+Replace the placeholders in the below command with username, password and dbname, and deploy the package:
     1. ```bash
         aws cloudformation deploy  --template-file LambdaRDS_Demo_output.yaml --stack-name RDSLambdaDemoStack --capabilities CAPABILITY_IAM --parameter-overrides RDSUserName=DemoUser RDSPassword=Tester123 RDSDBName=TestDB --region us-west-2
         ```
-9. If you want to make changes to the Lambda functions, you can do so on your local machine and redeploy them using the steps 6 through 8 above.
+7. If you want to make changes to the Lambda functions, you can do so on your local machine and redeploy them using the steps 5 through 7 above.
 The package and deploy commands take care of zipping up the new Lambda files (along with the dependencies) and uploading them to AWS for execution.

 ## Outputs
 Following are the outputs from the SAM template